hashgraph/hedera-mirror-node/hedera-mirror-test/k6/README.md

 source k6.env && k6 run src/rest/apis.js
 ```

-The test suite will run the tests sequentially with a configurable graceful period in between so that they don't
+The test suite will run the tests sequentially with a configurable grace period in between tests so that they don't
 interfere with each other.
 Once the tests complete, `k6` will show a test summary.
 Disregard the per scenario RPS
 reported in the `http_reqs` section since it's calculated as the total requests in a scenario divided by the run time of
 the test suite.